What Are Autoimmune Blistering Disorders?

-Autoimmune blistering disorders are a group of rare skin diseases.
+Autoimmune blistering disorders (also called autoimmune blistering diseases or autoimmune bullous disorders) are a group of rare skin diseases.
 They happen when your immune system attacks your skin and mucous membranes -- the lining inside your mouth, nose, and other parts of your body.
 This causes blisters to form.

 Researchers have found many types of this disorder.
 Although there's no cure for them, your doctor can give you treatments to help heal the blisters and prevent complications.

 Types of Autoimmune Blistering Disorders

 Autoimmune blistering disorders are broken down into different types.
 These are some of the main ones:

 Pemphigoid is another group.
 It has three main types: